Freelance

 ProJourn

-The Reporters Committee, Microsoft Corp., the John S. and James L. Knight Foundation and Davis Wright Tremaine are teaming up to expand a program to provide local journalists no-cost legal help with pre-publication review and public records access.
-The expansion of the Protecting Journalists Pro Bono Program (ProJourn) follows a successful pilot phase and landscape study demonstrating the critical need for increased legal support for local journalism, as well as a $1.3 million investment from the Knight Foundation.
+The Reporters Committee, Microsoft Corp., the John S. and James L. Knight Foundation and Davis Wright Tremaine teamed up to expand a program to provide local journalists no-cost legal help with pre-publication review and public records access.
+The expansion of the Protecting Journalists Pro Bono Program (ProJourn) followed a successful pilot phase and landscape study demonstrating the critical need for increased legal support for local journalism, as well as a $1.3 million investment from the Knight Foundation.
 Read the Oct 3, 2022 RCFP release.
 If you wish to request pro bono legal assistance under this program, fill out this form.

 SEJ's Freelance Files